Botanical: Vaccinium corymbosum

 North Carolina’s Appalachian State University found that six weeks of daily ingestion of whole Blueberry powder increased Natural Killer (NK) cell counts and

-Blueberry is said to support good urinary tract health and appears to reduce the occurrence of bladder and kidney infections.
-As an astringent, the tannins in Blueberry have also been used to treat diarrhea in herbal remedies.
+Blueberry is said to support good urinary tract health and appears to support reduced occurrence of bladder and kidney infections.
+As an astringent, the tannins in Blueberry have also been used to manage diarrhea in herbal remedies.

 In a statement published in the March, 2008, Journal of Nutritional Biochemistry, researchers from Florida State University and Oklahoma State University claimed that in animal studies, an increased intake of Blueberries can prevent the weakening of bones that occurs after the menopause, and that if translated to human consumption, it could see the berry's health benefits being extended beyond those already reported in the literature including lowering cholesterol and protecting against cancers and neurodegenerative diseases like Alzheimer's.